 History of Content Marketing

-Now that you’ve learned the meaning of content marketing and its power, it’s time to understand how it all began.
+Now that you’re getting started with content marketing and understand its meaning and power, it’s time to explore how it all began

 One earlier example of content marketing that best embodied its core concept was John Deere’s “The Furrow” magazine.
 By injecting engaging stories when giving valuable pieces of advice for farmers to help their businesses flourish and thrive, he was able to create an audience that may turn into his customers.